Code-Tanmoy/Smart-Attendance-System/README.md

 ## 🔐 Step 1: Login

 - Open the application.
-- Login using your credentials.
+- Login using your credentials (Teacher/Student/Admin).
 - After successful authentication, you will be redirected to the dashboard.

 ---

 ## 👨‍🎓 Step 2: Register Students

-- Navigate to **Student Management**.
+- As Admin Navigate to **Student Management**.
 - Add student details.
 - Capture or upload student face images.
 - The system generates and stores face embeddings for future recognition.